User Select

 Prevents the user from selecting any text within the element.

-Allows the user to select text within the element, enabling text selection while preventing selection of other elements.
+Allows the user to select text within the element, enabling text highlighting while preventing highlighting of other elements.

 Learn how to override existing utilities based on the user's screen size or other factors, such as hover states.